What is the difference between white and green Marseille soap?

 In soap cubes and toilet soaps, it is combined with coconut oil for lather.

-It produces soap and glycerine, which is then eliminated.
+It produces soap and glycerin, which is then eliminated.

 At very low temperatures, liquid soap naturally forms crystals: — proof it is made with vegetable oils only.